samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 - Maturity: 1 year
 - Coupon: 2% non-cash, accruing
-- Optional Conversion:  optional conversion by the Investor into TF Tokens at the time of the Threefold Foundation Public Token Offering
+- Mandatory Conversion:  mandatory conversion  into TF Tokens at the time of the Threefold Foundation Private Token Offering
-- Conversion Price:  The note will convert into Tokens at a price equal to 50% of the public token offering price.
-We expect the PTO to be priced at USD 10 per Token - so ITO investors would convert at USD 5.
+- Conversion Price:  The note will convert into Tokens at a price equal to USD 5 per Token.

 ## What is the process to buy tokens?

-The process to buy tokens is very straightforward - exactly like a friends and family venture capital investment round.
+ITO Tokens can be purchased via our TF App.
+The process is very straightforward - exactly like a friends and family venture capital investment round.

-If you are interested to buy tokens please review the links below.

 You can invest using Bitcoin or Ether or by wire transfer to our bank account.